DataSQRL/datasqrl.github.io/blog/2023-07-10-temporal-join.md

     ON r.sensorid = s.id GROUP BY s.machineid
 ```

-You need to be careful that the join column for the state table is the primary key of that table and that you set the timestamp SensorReading table.
-DataSQRL does that for you automatically.
+You need to be careful that the join column for the state table is the primary key of that table and that you set the timestamp for the SensorReading table.
+DataSQRL does that for you automatically based on watermark.

 ## Time to Wrap Up This Temporal Journey {#summary}